microsoft/vscode-chrome-debug/CONTRIBUTING.md

 See the project under testapp/ for a bunch of test scenarios crammed onto one page.

 ## Naming
-Client: VS Code
+* "Client": VS Code
-Target: The debuggee, which implements the Chrome Debug Protocol
+* "Target": The debuggee, which implements the Chrome Debug Protocol
-Server-mode: In the normal use-case, the extension does not run in server-mode.
+* "Server-mode": In the normal use-case, the extension does not run in server-mode.
 For debugging, you can run it as a debug server - see the 'Debugging' section above.

+## Issue tags
+* "Bug": Something that should work is broken
+* "Enhancement": AKA feature request - adds new functionality
+* "Task": Something that needs to be done that doesn't really fix anything or add major functionality.
+Tests, engineering, documentation, etc.